codacy/docs/docs/organizations/using-coding-standards.md

 1. Open your organization **Policies** page, tab **Coding standards**.

-1. Toggle **Apply to new repositoriet** on the relevant coding standard card.
+1. Toggle **Apply to new repositories** on the relevant coding standard card.

     ![Setting a coding standard as the default](images/coding-standard-set-default.png)

 ## Editing a coding standard {: id="editing"}

 !!! note
 Any edits to the configurations of a coding standard are automatically applied on the next analysis of each associated repository.

 To edit an existing coding standard or change the repositories that follow that coding standard: